 compulsive drinking is a disease

 that they can detach themselves emotionally from the problems created by the drinker while continuing to love the person

 they are not the cause of anyone else's drinking or behavior

 they cannot change or control anyone but themselves

 they have spiritual and intellectual resources with which to develop their own potentials, no matter what happens at home

 they can build satisfying and rewarding life experiences for themselves

-If you are 20 or younger and have been affected by someone's drinking, consider visiting an Alateen meeting.
+If you are between the ages of 9 and 18 years, and have been affected by someone's drinking, consider visiting an Alateen meeting.
 You'll meet other young people just like you who are experiencing in varying degrees, the same feelings of pain and frustration.
 Alateens use the program to find serenity, even happiness, whether the other person is still drinking or not.